-\ This letter was written in September (New Style) (See Collected Works, Vol. 34, pp. 164-66.-Ed.).
+^{} This letter was written on September 13, 1903 (New Style).
+(See Collected Works, Vol. 34, pp. 164-66.-Ed.).
 I have only omitted what seemed to me irrelevant to the matter in hand.
 If the addressee considers what I have omitted important, he can easily repair the omission.
 Incidentally, let me take this opportunity to say that any of my opponents may publish any of my private letters should they think a useful purpose will be served by it.